syntasso/workshop/enhancing-a-promise/README.md

 ```
 </details>
 <br />

-#### Accessing the new request pipeline container image from your cluster

 Once you have made and validated all the pipeline image changes, you will need to make the newly created `kratix-workshop/postgres-request-pipeline:dev` image accessible by your platform.
 This can be tricky since you will not be able to push an image to an organisation you do not own (`kratix-workshop`).